-- They have an impaired capacity to resist or avoid abuse.
+- They may have an impaired capacity to identify, resist or avoid abuse.

 - They may be inhibited about complaining for fear of losing services.

-- They are more vulnerable than other children to abuse by their peers.
+- They are more vulnerable than other children to abuse by other children.

 Additional factors may be: